 Sometimes in our discomfort, while listening to a person in pain, we will use platitudes.
 Although this may be well-intended, it can be frustrating to the very people we want to help.
 Phrases like:

 “When God closes a door, He always opens a window.”

 And many others that most of us have said at one time or another.
 There may be wisdom in most truisms, but that is for the person in pain to discover.
 When someone is in the middle of a grief or pain storm, that is not the time to share these.

 “We only trust people with our pain who won’t cut or steal it from us and who are brave enough to be as clueless and helpless as the one in pain.
 Friendship is not about fixing each other’s pain.”
 Glennon Doyle from her podcast “We can do hard things.”

 Holding space allows someone to find their way out of a pain storm, allowing them to be the hero of their own story.
-Most often, we need to hear ourselves out loud to break through to the other side of our pain.
+We often need to hear ourselves out loud to break through to the other side of our pain.
 Life can be challenging at times; the ebb and flow continue throughout our lives.
 Sometimes, the greatest act of love is to do or say nothing at all but listen.
 “I see you” <3.

-Even as a little girl, I would look into a mirror and wonder “who am I?
+Even as a little girl, I would look into a mirror and wonder, “who am I?
 Why am I here?”
-The world seemed scary, but I felt something deep inside that I did not understand or knew how to express until much later in life.
+The world seemed scary, but I felt something deep inside that I did not understand or know how to express until much later in life.